Supplementary regulations: 7 – 10 May 2020

 11. DRIVERS BRIEFING:

-Drivers briefing will be held at the Start Line at 7.30am on Friday 5th and at 8.30am on Saturday 6th and Sunday 7th.
+Drivers briefing will be held at the Start Line at 8am on Friday 8th May 2020 and at 8.30am on Saturday 9th May 2020 and Sunday 10th May 2020.
 All drivers must be present at drivers briefing.
 Representatives will not be allowed.
-Failure to attend drivers briefing by competitors, at which roll call may be taken, may incur the imposition of a fine of R100.00.
+Failure to attend drivers briefing, at which a roll call may be taken, may incur the imposition of a fine of R500.00.

 Competitors needing further tyres are to approach the tyre control scrutineer for the marking thereof.